picosh/docs/posts/pgs.md

 # File denylist

+You can upload any file you want to pages, with a few exceptions.

 Because any file uploaded to pages is public-by-default, we felt it necessary to automatically reject some files from being uploaded.
 At this point in time, we reject all files or files inside directories that start with a period `.`.